yasdev08/Planets-Simulator/readme.md

 Time step: 1 day (DT = 86400 seconds)

 Visual radius is for display purposes only and does not affect calculations.

+Example Screenshot

+Orbits of planets around the Sun.